How To Sell Content Marketing

-That process is time-consuming and, if it leads to only one-off projects, is often ineffective with little to no return.
+That process is time-consuming and, if it never leads to long-term client relationships, is often ineffective with little to no return.

-According to Agency Spotter, there are more than 120,000 marketing agencies in the U.S., and the industry has become increasingly competitive as agencies continue to proliferate, diversify, and niche-ify.
+According to Agency Spotter, there are more than 120,000 marketing agencies in the U.S., and the industry has become increasingly competitive as agencies continue to multiply, diversify, and niche-ify.

-If your agency business model focuses on one-off projects like web design, your agency will spend more time looking for new clients than selling to existing ones.
-Customer acquisition becomes the crutch that can set your growth back (and limit it) dramatically.
+If your agency business model focuses on one-time projects like web design, you’ll inevitably spend more time looking for new clients than selling to existing ones.
+Customer acquisition becomes the bottleneck that sets your growth back dramatically.

-And that's where selling content marketing comes into play, helping you bust the never-ending cycle of customer acquisition by selling more options to existing clients.
+And that's where selling content marketing services comes into play—by helping you bust the never-ending cycle of customer acquisition and sell more options to existing clients.

-And doing so produces better lifetime values and increasingly loyal clients.
-Not only does it open the door for new revenue streams, but it works as the perfect add-on to existing projects, like developing AND fleshing out a new website’s content.
+Plus, doing so produces better lifetime values and increasingly loyal clients.
+Not only does it open the door for new revenue streams, but it works as the perfect add-on to existing projects, like developing and fleshing out a new website’s content.

-Smart agencies look for solutions that offer both benefits to the client (as the first priority) and then the agency.
+Smart agencies look for solutions that offer benefits to the client as the first priority, and then to the agency.

-As an agency, whether you're primarily a website development and design agency, or a more traditional advertising agency, your clients will get big benefits from content marketing services, and you'll see a number of benefits from selling content marketing services to your clients.
+No matter what your lead product is (seriously, it could be website development, design, SEO, Google Ads—you name it!), your clients will get big benefits from content marketing services, and you'll see a number of benefits from selling those services to your clients.

-First off, it's a natural way to produce an ongoing revenue stream with clients.
+First off, it's a natural way to build long-lasting relationships with clients.

 Whether it’s creating new blog posts or e-books, there are nearly endless topics to cover, giving you significant opportunities to pitch projects.

-Beyond having projects to pitch, your clients’ bottom line is directly impacted with content marketing.
+Beyond having projects to pitch, your client's bottom line is directly impacted with content marketing.
 Want to produce big wins that keep clients around for years?
-Content marketing is the king of ROI for clients and you.
+Content marketing is the king of ROI—for your clients and for your agency.

-One of the greatest examples of content marketing success I’ve ever seen was with Hotpads, a company dedicated to helping people rent houses and apartments in new cities.
+One of the greatest examples of a successful agency content strategy in recent years is Hotpads, a company dedicated to helping people rent houses and apartments in new cities.

 Like any other business, they had the goal of building traffic from organic search.
 Paid search worked, but they wanted natural visitors to find them too.
-The problem was, their blog was only generating 400 views a month, and most of the users already knew Hotpads.
+The problem?
+Their blog was only generating 400 views a month, and most of the users already knew about Hotpads.

-The current content they had just wasn’t engaging enough.
-Hiring a full-time in-house content marketer limits your scope on topics to write about, while also costing you a small fortune.
-Hotpads had to outsource their content marketing strategy to improve keyword targeting strategy and topic expertise.
+The content they were working with just wasn’t engaging enough.
+Hiring a full-time in-house content marketer would have limited their scope on topics to write about (not to mention costing a small fortune.)
+So, Hotpads knew they had to outsource their content marketing strategy to improve keyword targeting strategy and topic expertise.

 In just seven months, they invested in and produced 270 new articles for their blog, resulting in a 4,000% increase in blog traffic.

-Content marketing has taken the digital marketing world by storm, for good reason: it works.
+Content marketing has taken the digital marketing world by storm, and for good reason: it works.

-So, how do you start to confidently sell it if you don’t have a dedicated in-house staff of writers or a solid plan in place?
+So, how do you start to confidently sell content marketing services if you don’t have a dedicated in-house staff of writers or a solid plan in place?

 You’re already strapped for time as is, so cranking out blog posts, pillar content pieces, and long-form guides for clients isn’t really an option.
-After all, what if clients want dozens of blog posts written a month alongside ebooks and white papers or pillar pieces?
-Does that mean you have to hire new employees (writers) to fulfill their needs?
+After all, what if clients want dozens of blog posts written each month alongside e-books plus white papers or pillar pieces?
+Does that mean you need to hire new full-time writers to fulfill their needs?

 Of course not.
-Hiring new employees is expensive and far less easy to scale.
+Hiring employees is expensive and far less easy to scale.

-When looking to start selling content marketing through your agency, an ideal starting point is with a freelance team of writers or using a writing service that fits your needs.
+When you’re ready to start selling content marketing through your agency (or to take your services to the next level), an ideal starting point is with a freelance team of writers or using a writer service that fits your needs.
 This gives room for scaling and profit from the start.

-And that brings us to step one, where you will learn how to secure freelance writers to help produce your content, rather than hiring a full team.
+And that brings us to Step 1: securing freelance writers to produce your content rather than hiring a full team.

 Step 1.
 Secure freelance writers

-Freelancers and writing services can help you produce content for clients without providing a salary, benefits and a 401k, as many lean, modern agencies know.
+As many lean, modern agencies know, freelancers and writing services can help you produce content for clients without providing them a salary, benefits, and a 401k.
 Need 10 posts for a client each month?
 Freelancers and writing services can provide that.

 Getting into the content marketing game is easier than you think: